Close

 Vigil Mechanism / Whistle Blower Policy

 The Company has constituted a Vigil mechanism / Whistle Blower mechanism to report genuine concerns about unethical behavior, actual or suspected fraud.
 The details are explained in the Corporate Governance Report.
 The Policy is available on the Website of the Company at https://www.pageind.com/investor-relationship.
+All the complaints received during the year under review have been dealt with appropriately under the above policy.

 The Company has not received any serious complaint under Vigil mechanism / Whistle Blower policy during the year under review.